 - ensure continued availability of effective antimicrobials.

-Although the Strategy refers to the broader term antimicrobial resistance, it focuses on antibiotic resistance as the area of greatest concern.
+The strategy groups actions to reduce AMR under 7 key objectives.
+Although the strategy refers to the broader term antimicrobial resistance, it focuses on antibiotic resistance as the area of greatest concern.

-To achieve the Strategy’s goals the Australian Government developed an Implementation Plan.
-This plan outlines specific actions to take to achieve each of the Strategy’s seven objectives.
+To achieve the strategy’s goals the Australian Government developed an implementation plan.
+This plan outlines specific actions to take to achieve each of the Strategy’s 7 objectives.

-- the key activities undertaken in Australia in the first two years of the Strategy
+- the key activities undertaken in Australia in the first 2 years of the strategy

 - areas for continued and future action.